tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ### Changing self, changing aesthetics

-Take the example of a widely explored psychological phenomenon, the 'mere exposure effect'.
+Take the example of a widely explored psychological phenomenon, the "mere exposure effect".
 The more you are exposed to something, the more you tend to like it.
 Just the mere exposure to something changes your preferences.
 And this happens even if you are not aware of what you are exposed to.